VeeramachaneniKumaraSindhu/VeeramachaneniKumaraSindhu.github.io/_posts/2019-10-31-Summer Practicum-post.md

-Few of my observations are:
+Few of my observations on US education system are:

 1.International Assessment(s) mirrors USA high School decline in math and science